entepe85/symfony-helper/README.md

 ## Roadmap

-* Support twig and dql in arbitrary php projects (it also means `older versions of symfony`)
+* Finish support of twig and dql in arbitrary php projects
-* Support dql query builder (and also refactoring to dql and from dql)
+* Add support of dql query builder (definition and completion of entity fields, refactoring to dql and from dql)
 * Make sure that language server is really reusable
-* Rewrite php parser (in typescript or rust) and use it as javascript/wasm module.
-External parser process annoys me.

-## Real State of the Project

-Many features are unfinished and inconsistent.

-Source code needs serious refactoring.

-Extension was properly tested only on one Symfony 4.2 project on my linux machine.